nebrius/nodesummit2016/README.md

 # nodesummit2016

-Hardware Day Zero information
+Hardware Day Zero information.
+Today we will walk through getting everyone started, and then you will be doing one of two builds!

-# GETTING STARTED WITH PARTICLE
+# Getting Started

 ## Connecting the particle